ModAssert, an advanced assertion framework for C++

 Actually this shows only a small part of what ModAssert can do.

-There are nearly 60 Rich Booleans, and 96 modular assertions, so that makes nearly 6000 combinations.
+There are over 80 Rich Booleans, and 112 modular assertions, so that makes over 9000 combinations.
 And some Rich Booleans are modular themselves.
 E.g. the Rich Boolean rbSTRING compares two strings.
 Its second argument is an operator (==, <, <=, >, >= or !=), and its fourth argument is an object that specifies how the comparison is done (case sensitive or not, with a locale or not, string type), so it has two levels of modularity.
-The Rich Booleans rbIN_RANGE, rbIN_ARRAY, rbIN_CONTAINER and rbIN_XCONTAINER work on a range, array or container, and have as the last argument an object that tells what kind of test to perform on it.
-This could be e.g. checking if it is sorted, or sorted strictly, which adds a level of modularity in the Rich Boolean.
+The Rich Booleans rbIN_RANGE, rbIN_ARRAY and rbIN_CONTAINER work on a range, array or container, and have as the last argument an object that tells what kind of test to perform on it.
+This could be e.g. checking if it is sorted, sorted strictly or that all elements are unique, which adds a level of modularity in the Rich Boolean.
 Or it could check if all elements, or at least one element, or exactly one element satisifies a given condition.
 So here you have two levels of modularity in the Rich Boolean.
 There are similar ones that work on two ranges, arrays, containers or combinations.
-So actually the number of combinations is much more than 6000.
+So actually the number of combinations is much more than 9000.

 ModAssert has more features that let you do just about anything that you want to do with assertions: